eddie-energy/eddie/docs/1-running/eddie-button/eddie-button.md

 - `openDialog()`: Opens the dialog.
 Similar to clicking the button.
 - `closeDialog()`: Closes the dialog, keeping the button in its current state.
-- `reset()`: Resets the button to its initial state.
-Does not close the dialog if it is already open.
+- `reset()`: Resets the button to its initial state and closes the dialog if it is already open.

 ```js
 const button = document.querySelector("eddie-connect-button");